 “Kung’s work speaks to a continued place for painting as an emotive experience, in this case centered in a resolution between the calm and chaotic.
 A metaphor for a visual world that is currently overpowered by a proliferation of images and their outlets, painting today can maintain both a vital distance and a meaningful perceptivity via its own logic.”

 – Erin Devine, curator & art critic

-I look for a reveration and a level of density within the work that will stand up to repeated and prolonged scrutiny.
-Each work begins with a gesture—a line or wash etc.–that would trigger subsequent moves.
+I enjoy works that harbor a certain amount of mystery and complexity, works that demand repeated investigations and can stand up to prolonged scrutiny.
+Each piece begins with a gesture—a line or wash etc.–that would trigger subsequent moves.
 Hard-lined geometry and improvisational brushwork are applied in layers, modifying and obscuring earlier marks.
 Sometimes the momentum is propelled by discovery; other times by invention.
 Chance, doubt, and curiosity branch into unanticipated trajectories.
 Usually, a painting would sit for days before the next move can be intuited.
 And so it goes until the work hovers between perfection and imperfection, gravity and weightlessness.

-I find that the work can accrue structure and meaning only through devoting the requisite time and full measures of attention.
-More often than not, the most satisfying works are those that end up in entirely unexpected places…painting is a way of seeking out places that I do not already know.
+I find that works can accrue structure and meaning only through the application of time and full measures of attention.
+The finished piece is not so much a goal, but rather an accumulation of intention, curiosity, and happenstance.
+Very often, the most satisfying pieces are those that end up in entirely unexpected places.
+Part of the allure of painting is finding places that I do not already know…